matthewb66/detect_rescan/README.md

 The `detect_rescan.sh` script should be used in place of Synopsys Detect at the same integration points where a direct call is made to the detect.sh script.

-It is not suitable for use with CI/CD plugins and other integrations which do not use the detect.sh script or the Detect jar directly.
+It is not suitable for use with CI/CD plugins and other integrations which do not use the detect.sh script or which call the Detect jar directly.

-Currently the script operates under Linux/MacOS via bash, but does not operate correctly using the Bash task in Azure DevOps on Windows currently.
+Currently the script operates under Linux/MacOS via bash, but does not function correctly using the Bash task in Azure DevOps on Windows.